contao/docs/docs/manual/faq/_index.en.md

 ## Contao Manager

 {{% expand "Why do I need the Contao Manager?" %}}
-You need Contao Manager to install/upgrade/uninstall Contao and extensions.
+You need the Contao Manager to install/upgrade/uninstall Contao and extensions.
 You can find more information under [About Contao Manager](/en/installation/contao-manager/).
 {{% /expand %}}

-{{% expand "Can I add Contao Manager to an existing installation?" %}}
+{{% expand "Can I add the Contao Manager to an existing installation?" %}}
 Yes, the [Contao Manager recognizes](/en/installation/contao-manager/#can-contao-manager-be-added-to-an-existing-installation) your existing Contao installation during the installation process.
 {{% /expand %}}

 {{% expand "How to update the Contao Manager?" %}}
-The [Contao Manager](/en/installation/contao-manager/#how-to-update-the-contao-manager) automatically performs a background check when it is called.
+The [Contao Manager](/en/installation/contao-manager/#how-to-update-the-contao-manager) automatically performs an update check when it is accessed.
 If a new version is available, Contao Manager will update itself.
 {{% /expand %}}

 {{% expand "What is the Composer Resolver Cloud?" %}}
-The [Composer Resolver Cloud](https://composer-resolver.cloud/) allows you to install Composer dependencies via [Contao Manager](/en/installation/contao-manager/) even if your server does not have enough memory.
+The [Composer Resolver Cloud](https://composer-resolver.cloud/) allows you to install Composer dependencies via the [Contao Manager](/en/installation/contao-manager/) even if your server does not have enough memory.
 {{% /expand %}}